Creating KML Folders Through KML IDs

 13. Run Workspace and View Output in Google Earth

-Run the workspace then view the output in Google Earth.
-All of the stations should be colored and contained within the appropriate folder.
+Run the workspace, then view the output in Google Earth.
+All stations should be colored and contained within their respective folders.

 FinalGoogleEarth.png